 Last updated March 2012.
 Planned review date: March 2014

-Click here to find out more about where to go for help for depression or anxiety.
+Click here to find out more about where to go for help.

-NICE (2007) CG45 Antenatal and Postnatal Mental Health, National Institute for Health and Clinical Excellence
+NICE (2007) CG45 Antenatal and Postnatal Mental Health, London, National Institute for Health and Clinical Excellence

 We welcome comments here.
 Please note though that our midwives do not check or read these comments.
 Before taking advice from others, you should email email@example.com or call 0800 0147 800 to talk to a trained midwife.
 Please keep your comments relevant, civil and respectful of others.
 To read more about our policy on comments, please click here.

 blog comments powered by